This post may contain affiliate links. Please read our disclosure policy.

 What To Serve With Eggnog

-Homemade Eggnog is delicious enough to serve on its own, and even more decadent when served with baked holiday goods.
+Homemade Eggnog is the official taste of the holidays and delicious enough to serve on its own.
+It’s even more decadent when served with my favorite holiday treats starting with Pumpkin Pie.

 Sip yours alongside a large slice of spiced Gingerbread Coffee Cake or a pile of Gingerbread Men.
 It’s buttery, not too sweet, and the best accompaniment for a festive brunch or after-dinner treat.